KnowageLabs/Knowage-Documentation/chapter_4/widget_gallery.rst

 Dashboard gallery
 ---------------------------

-Inside a cockpit or the dashboard functionality, a new tab will be present when creating a new widget.
+When adding a widget in a dashboard (cockpit document), the wizard shows a *Gallery* tab, containing a first empty template and then a set of available templates showing their image, tags and eventually the description.
+The empty template allows users to create a custom widget without starting from an already created template.
+The *Gallery* tab would not be available if any templates were not already formerly saved and therefore available to be used.

 .. figure:: media/image4.png

     New widget templates list.

-This tab will not be available when no template is defined and if the widget is opened after its first saving.

-The first template will always be empty, in order to allow users to create a custom widget without starting from a template.
-After the empty template, some other templates will be available showing the associate image, the tags formerly set and when hovering, the description of the template.

-Clicking on an item, the code set in the gallery management will be copied in the new widget template, to allow the customization of the widget.
+Clicking on a given template, the code is automatically copied in the new widget template.
-The user just needs to link the dynamic data or change some css code to create the desired widget.
+The user just needs to make some changes some to the code to customize and create the desired widget.

 .. figure:: media/image5.png